Ayyub (name)

-Ayub (Arabic: ايّوب Ayūb, commonly written ايوب) is the Arabic name of the Abrahamic prophet Job.
+Ayyub (أيّوب) is the Arabic name of the Abrahamic prophet Job.
 Here it refers to the Islamic prophet which is mentioned in the Quran, see Job in Islam.

-The spread of the name among Muslims is partly due to the fame of Saladin, founder of the Ayyubid dynasty, whose name in Arabic is Salạ̄hu d-Dīn Yūsuf ibn Ayūb.
+The spread of the name among Muslims is partly due to the fame of Saladin, founder of the Ayyubid dynasty, who was the son of Najm al-Din Ayyub.

+Variant spellings include: Ayoub, Ayoob, Eyüp (in Turkish).